orey/stuff/config/Python/README.md

 * Gather your certificates in a folder (Bin64, x509)
 * Use the setenv provided
 * Create the pip env variable in setenv and add the pip.ini file in the target of this env variable (generally the `python` folder)

-### Modify the python path

-Modify the `python37._pth` or `python38._pth` path accordingly to the `python37._pth` file in this folder to enable pip to work.
-Essentially, you will reference the `Lib` and `Script` folders and uncomment a line.

-Note: Those folders are referenced in the `setenv.bat` file.

 ### Module installation